FIRMS Frequently Asked Questions

 For what dates are the fire data available?

-The MODIS data is available from from November 2000 (for Terra) and from July 2002 (for Aqua) to the present.
-VIIRS 375 m data is currently available from 20 January 2012 to the present.
+MODIS data are available from November 2000 (for Terra) and from July 2002 (for Aqua) to the present.
+VIIRS 375 m data are currently available from 20 January 2012 to the present.

 How are fires detected by satellite?

 Fire detection is performed using a contextual algorithm that exploits the strong emission of mid-infrared radiation from fires.
-The MODIS algorithm examines each pixel of the MODIS swath, and ultimately assigns to each one of the following classes: missing data, cloud, water, non-fire, fire, or unknown.
-More information can be found in: Giglio, L., Descloitres, J., Justice, C. O. and Kaufman, Y. 2003.
+The MODIS algorithm examines each pixel of the MODIS swath, and ultimately assigns to each pixel of the following classes: missing data, cloud, water, non-fire, fire, or unknown.
+More information can be found in: Giglio, L., Descloitres, J., Justice, C. O., & Kaufman, Y. (2003).
 An enhanced contextual fire detection algorithm for MODIS.
-Remote Sensing of Environment 87:273-282. doi: 10.1016/S0034-4257(03)00184-6
+Remote Sensing of Environment, 87: 273-282. doi: 10.1016/S0034-4257(03)00184-6

 In keeping with MODIS, the VIIRS algorithm is a hybrid thresholding and contextual algorithm using radiometric signals from 4 micron and 11 micron bands (M13 and M15, respectively) and additional bands and a suite of tests for internal cloud mask and rejection of false alarms.
-The product consists of simple file containing primarily latitude & longitude data for those pixels classified as thermal anomalies.
+The product consists of simple file containing primarily latitude and longitude data for those pixels classified as thermal anomalies.
 More information can be found in: Schroeder, W., Oliva, P., Giglio, L., & Csiszar, I. A. (2014).
 The New VIIRS 375m active fire detection data product: algorithm description and initial assessment.
-Remote Sensing of Environment, 143, 85-96. doi:10.1016/j.rse.2013.12.008 PDF
+Remote Sensing of Environment, 143: 85-96. doi: 10.1016/j.rse.2013.12.008 PDF

 Why was a particular fire not detected?